angulardart/site-angulardart/src/angular/tutorial/toh-pt5.md

 When you add styles to a component, you keep everything a component needs&mdash;HTML, the CSS, the code&mdash;together in one convenient place.
-It's easy to package it all up and re-use the component somewhere else.
+It's easy to package it all up and reuse the component somewhere else.

 You can also create styles at the *application level* outside of any component.